Chapter 6: Multiple Qubits and Entanglement

 $|11\rangle$113

-A general two-qubit state is a superposition of all four:
+A general two-qubit state is a superposition of all four basis states:

 $$|\Psi\rangle = \alpha_{00}|00\rangle + \alpha_{01}|01\rangle + \alpha_{10}|10\rangle + \alpha_{11}|11\rangle$$